gferreira/robofab/Docs/source/objects/RComponent.rst

 Attributes
 ----------

-.. py:attribute:: baseGlyph
+.. attribute:: baseGlyph

 The name of the glyph the component points to.
 The glyph is assumed to be present in the same font.

 .. note:: In FontLab this attribute is read-only.

-.. py:attribute:: index
+.. attribute:: index

 The index of the component in the list of components in the parent glyph. i.e. the first component in a glyph has index ``0``.

-.. py:attribute:: offset
+.. attribute:: offset

 The offset vector ``(x, y)``.
 The distance the component has been moved.

-.. py:attribute:: scale
+.. attribute:: scale

 The scale ``(x, y)``.
 The distance the component has been moved.

-.. py:attribute:: box
+.. attribute:: box

 The bounding box for the component. (read only)